bahelit/ctrl_plus_revise/README.md

 ## TODO
 * [X] Bring back pop-up dialog on keyboard shortcut as an option
-* [ ] Windows - Fix modal download notification spamming.
+* [ ] Windows - Fix model download notification spamming.
 * [ ] UI Improvement - show the model download progress percentage
 * [ ] Chatbot and chat history (chat with an AI and save the chat history)
 * [ ] Clipboard not working in flatpak even though it works native in Wayland